 Places are limited and booking is essential.

-Please bring your own tea/coffee and a packed lunch.
-Although there will also be plenty of venues serving the same at the beginning and end of our walk.
+There will be tea/coffee on arrival at the Lamb & Flag.
+Please bring a packed lunch or buy your lunch at the venue.
 Please wear comfortable shoes for walking a mostly flat path.
 Please also be prepared for British weather.

 *If you would like to participate and have limited mobility, get in touch and we’ll discuss alternative arrangements.